OLPC XS

-The OLPC XS (often spoken as "School Server") is a Linux-based OS (a Fedora Linux-based distribution) designed to be installed on generic low-to-midrange mildly ruggedized servers.
+The OLPC XS (often referred to as "School Server") is a Linux-based operating system (a Fedora-based distribution) developed by One Laptop per Child designed to be installed on generic lower grade servers intended for schools.
 Initial plans of building a custom server geared for the role have been postponed, OLPC however offers hardware recommendations for the system, and plans to support the XO laptops running as a server for very small schools.

 OLPC XS can provide children's XO laptops and their Sugar Learning Platform with network connectivity for backups, anti-theft leases, web browsing, system, content updates, asynchronous collaboration tools such as Moodle, etc.

 Projected specifications

 The (currently on hold) plans call for an energy-efficient design that does not require moving parts for basic functionality.
 It will be mildly ruggedized.

 The XS Server's CPU is a PowerPC, the MPC7447A from Freescale, with AltiVec support.

 The system will boot from flash memory, which is far less likely to fail than a hard disk.
 Hard disks will be provided for storing a library of local content and for making backups of the children's data.
 The XS is intended to ship with one hard disk installed, and a second to serve as either a spare or for increased capacity.
 The second is not installed by default because this would consume extra power.

 There will be three 802.11s wireless mesh connections.
-Each will be a USB device with a 3 meter (10 foot) cable, allowing good antenna placement (high, unobstructed) and good server placement (dry, secure).
+Each will be a USB device with a 3-meter (10 foot) cable, allowing good antenna placement (high, unobstructed) and good server placement (dry, secure).